-For LMOs, the following should also be considered:
+- S2 For LMOs, the following should also be considered: - changes in adaptive characteristics resulting from the genetic modification that may increase the potential for establishment and spread

-- changes in adaptive characteristics resulting from the genetic modification that may increase the potential for establishment and spread (invasiveness) - gene transfer or gene flow that may result in the establishment and spread of pests, or the emergence of new pests - genotypic and phenotypic instability that could result in the establishment and spread of organisms with new pest characteristics, e.g. loss of sterility genes designed to prevent outcrossing.

-For more detailed guidance on the assessment of these characteristics, see section 1.1.5.
+- gene transfer or gene flow that may result in the establishment and spread of pests, or the emergence of new pests - genotypic and phenotypic instability that could result in the establishment and spread of organisms with new pest characteristics, e.g. loss of sterility genes designed to prevent outcrossing. - S2 For more detailed guidance on the assessment of these characteristics, see Annex 3.